weliveindetail/tpde/README.md

 ### License

 Generally: Apache-2.0 WITH LLVM-exception.
-(Detailed license information is attached to every file.)
+(Detailed license information is attached to every file.
+Dependencies may have different licenses.)